 Dubrovnik’s stone walls are punctuated with imposing gates and forts, the two kilometre walk takes in views of both the old town with its impressive Baroque architecture and the shimmering Mediterranean.
 As Megan mentions, Dubrovnik is the kind of city which leaves you with a sense of awe: so much history, both recent and ancient, is contained within the stone walls.
 The Maritime Museum and the Rectors Palace are essential for budding historians interested in Dubrovnik’s history while the aquarium and the cable car are perfect for younger visitors.

-One note of warning, Dubrovnik is packed with tourists in the summer months so consider a trip in the late spring or early autumn when the weather will still be mild but the crowds should have thinned somewhat.
+One note of warning, Dubrovnik is packed with tourists in the summer months so consider a family city break in the late spring or early autumn when the weather will still be mild but the crowds should have thinned somewhat.
 There are various websites (such as Croatian Traveller) which publish the days when cruise ships will be docking allowing visitors to plan their trip around these busy periods.

 - Length of walls: 2 kilometres